mwvgroup/Pitt-Google-Broker/broker/beam/README.md

             --salt2_SNthresh ${salt2_SNthresh} \
             --salt2_minNdetections ${salt2_minNdetections} \
             --streaming \
-            --update  # use if updating a currently running job; job_name must match current job
+            --update  # use only if updating a currently running job

-# Use “Ctrl + C” to regain control of the terminal.
+# Once the job starts, use “Ctrl + C” to regain control of the terminal.
-# this will _not_ cancel the job

 # Start the ztf -> BQ job
 cd ${beamdir} && cd bq_sink